c-gaurav/Array-logics/Desired_Array/README.md

 You have an array with N elements.
 Initially, each element is 0.
 You can perform the following operations:

-1. Increment operation:
+**1. Increment operation:**

    Choose one element of the array and increment the value by one.

-2. Doubling operation:
+**2. Doubling operation:**

    Double the value of each element.